nemonik/hands-on-DevOps/readme.md

 -left-> (*)
 ```

-A backlog is essentially your (or your team's) to-do list, a prioritized list of work derived from the roadmap (e.g., the outline for future product functionality and when new features will be released) and its requirements.
+A backlog is essentially your (or your team's) to-do list, a prioritized list of work derived from the road map (e.g., the outline for future product functionality and when new features will be released) and its requirements.

 Open Taiga in your web browser